History

 • Early childhood

-Met Neil Wood and his family, grew up knowing each other well.
-She shares a story with Neil about Language Deprivation and her PEJS experience with his young brother, David Wood.
+When Karli was young, she met Neil Wood and his family.
+They grew up knowing each other quite well.
+Karli shares a story with Neil about Language Deprivation and her experience at Princess Elizabeth Kindergarten for the Deaf (PEJS) with his younger Deaf brother, David Wood.

 • 1992-1998

-Karli studied BA psychology and MA in mental health counselling at Gallaudet University, Washington DC, USA
+Karli studied a BA psychology and MA in mental health counselling at Gallaudet University, Washington DC, USA.

-In 1997 Karli recalled one of her Deaf professors talking about providing a Mental Health workshop for Deaf participants and how they learned a lot about what it is.
-Karli wondered why it was so special to talk about mental health (MH)
+Karli can recall that in 1997, one of her Deaf professors talked about providing a Mental Health workshop for Deaf participants and how they learned a lot about what it is.
+Karli wondered why it was so special to talk about mental health (MH).

-Karli also studied and practised yoga with a group of deaf friends and made a commitment to practise yoga four times a week due to her work as Peer Health Educator in 1997 - 1998 at Gallaudet.
-And found it helped her MH so much
+As a part of her work as a Gallaudet Peer Health educator in 1997 – 1998, Karli also studied and practised yoga with a group of deaf friends and made a commitment to practise yoga four times a week.
+She found it helped her MH so much.

 • 1998-2001

-Karli worked for Deaf children and adults and their families as a Child Mental Health Worker and Community Worker and Counsellor at NHS, UK
+Karli worked with Deaf children, adults and their families as a Child Mental Health Worker and Community Worker/Counsellor at NHS, in the UK.

 • 2001

-Karli with her former ex husband, Simon, set up her counselling business where she started to see a few Deaf clients at her home.
+Karli with Simon, her husband at the time, set up her counselling business where she started to see a few Deaf clients first at her home and then later, at a rented venue.
 Karli started to wonder about studying Health psychology.

 • 2005-2007

-Karli worked for John Pierce Centre, Prahran, as a Family Support Coordinator, for three days per week.
-She met Deaf clients for counselling as well as providing family support at clients homes.
+Karli worked three days per week for John Pierce Centre, Prahran, as a Family Support Coordinator.
+She met Deaf clients for counselling as well as providing family support at client’s homes.

 • 2005-2006

-Karli studied a Yoga Teacher course for two years where she started to study and started her own personal yoga practice.
+Karli studied a Yoga Teacher Training course for two years and started her own personal yoga practice and taught yoga classes.

 • 2010 -2015

-Neil Wood, a Deaf friend of Karli’s and her family, asked her to travel to Brisbane a few times to run a yoga retreat.
+Neil asked her to travel to Brisbane to run a yoga retreat for Deaf adults.
 Neil was supportive of Karli’s work in counselling and yoga.
 Neil also ran his own business called Green Door.
-Neil also volunteered to give a speech about his depression experiences in Melbourne, attended by 20 attendees.
+Then, Neil offered come to Melbourne to give a presentation about his own experiences with depression.
+This was attended by 20 attendees.

 • 2015

-Simon asked Karli if she wanted to fundraise $$ for to raise DMH awareness and education after listening to her stories in mental health.
+Simon asked Karli if she wanted to raise funds in order to raise DMH awareness and provide education on the topic.
+This came about after listening to her work stories in mental health, which had had identifying details kept private.

-They both organised a year long fundraiser event with Deaf Bushwalking Victoria where they held about 10 walking events yearly.
-The fundraiser walk was held in November 2015 and raised about $5000.
-This money was started on DMH literature and then it was handed over to Deaf Victoria for research and to collect data for Gary Kerridge, volunteer, and Melissa Lowre, former General manager of Deaf Victoria, to present at the Let's Talk about Mental Health and Deaf people.
-Recommendations were suggested in the Report, see below link
+They organised a yearlong fundraiser event in conjunction with Deaf Bushwalking Victoria (DBV) which held some 10 walking events annually.
+The fundraising walk was held in November 2015 and raised about $5000.
+This money was used initially to create DMH literature and then it was handed over to Deaf Victoria for research.
+The project collected data for Gary Kerridge, volunteer, and Melissa Lowre, former General manager of Deaf Victoria, to use in presentations at the Let's Talk about Mental Health and Deaf people.
+Recommendations were compiled in the Report, see below link

 https://www.deafvictoria.org.au/wp-content/uploads/2020/12/Deaf-Victoria-Deaf-Mental-Health-Report.pdf